-As at December 31, 2015, we had receivable balances associated with buyers of our concentrates of \$21.3 million (2014 - \$29.3 million).
-All of this receivable balance is owed by eight well known concentrate buyers and the vast majority of our concentrate is sold to those same counterparts.
+As at December 31, 2017, we had receivable balances associated with buyers of our concentrates of \$52.0 million (2016 - \$45.0 million).
+The vast majority of the Company's concentrate is sold to a limited number of concentrate buyers.

 Silver doré production is refined under long term agreements with fixed refining terms at three separate refineries worldwide.
 We generally retain the risk and title to the precious metals throughout the process of refining and therefore are exposed to the risk that the refineries will not be able to perform in accordance with the refining contract and that we may not be able to fully recover our precious metals in such circumstances.
-As at December 31, 2015, we had approximately \$21.4 million contained in precious metal inventory at refineries (2014 - \$44.7 million).
+As at December 31, 2017, we had approximately \$21.9 million contained in precious metal inventory at refineries (2016 - \$28.5 million).
 We maintain insurance coverage against the loss of precious metals at our mine sites, in-transit to refineries, and while at the refineries.